purescript/registry-dev/SPEC.md

 **[Source](./lib/src/Registry/Sha256.purs)**
 **[Spec](./types/v1/Sha256.dhall)**

+The registry produces an archive file when publishing a package.
+We use [tarballs](https://wiki.debian.org/TarBall) as our archive format.
 The registry produces a tarball when publishing a package.
 The hash of this tarball is recorded so that package managers can verify the integrity of packages they download from the registry.
-The hash is stored in the [subresource integrity (SRI) format](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity). , A SRI hash is represented as a `string`.
+The hash is stored in the [subresource integrity (SRI) format](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity).
+A Sha256 is represented as a `string` in JSON.
 For example:

 `"sha256-uy7gpfhgyj+3Ylw65ROY6YOXHoC0M7Acb11Cd7pf1GU="`